Tencent/QTAF/README.md

 Testbase is a test framework providing test execution, reporting and management, and is the common base for each platform-specific QTA driver.

-For more inforamtion about quick startup, usage and API reference, please read [testbase's document](http://qta-testbase.readthedocs.io/zh/latest/) and [TUIA's document](http://qta-tuia.readthedocs.io/zh/latest/).
+For more inforamtion about quick startup, usage and API reference, please read [testbase's document](http://qta-testbase.readthedocs.io/zh/latest/).

 ### TUIA

 TUIA (Tencent UI Automation) is a base framework for UI test automation, which is used by each platform-specific QTA driver for client.

+For more inforamtion about quick startup, usage and API reference, please read [TUIA's document](http://qta-tuia.readthedocs.io/zh/latest/).

 ------------------------------